dblhlx/PyGStatistic/README.md

 __Update__: Instead of the python module (scipy.stats.chi2_contingency), [the general formula](https://en.wikipedia.org/wiki/G-test) is used for G-statistic calculation in the new version of the script.
-The function based on this formula takes numpy arrays or Pandas series as input, which increases the speed of the script by more than five hundred times.
+The function based on this formula takes four numpy arrays or Pandas series as input, which increases the speed of the script by more than five hundred times.

 # PyGStatistic
 BSA-Seq data analysis - Python implementation of the G-statistic method